nagaozen/casbin-mssql-adapter/README.md

 # About

 `@nagaozen/casbin-mssql-adapter` is a lightweight, high-quality adapter for Casbin, specifically designed for Microsoft SQL Server.
 Casbin already provides a powerful authorization abstraction with support for multiple adapters.
-In many cases, adding another layer of abstraction (such as an ORM) can be over-engineering—introducing unnecessary complexity and potential performance issues.
+In many cases, adding another layer of abstraction (such as an ORM) can be over-engineering introducing unnecessary complexity and potential performance issues.

 By focusing solely on MSSQL, this adapter delivers: